plandex-ai/plandex/README.md

 ## Weekly office hours  📆

 Join me (Dane 👋) for office hours every Friday 12:30pm-1:30pm PST in Discord.
-I'll be available by voice and text chat to answer questions, talk about the new version, learn about your use cases, and show you AI coding techniques.
+I'll be available by voice and text chat to answer questions, learn about your use cases, and show you AI coding techniques.
 [Join the discord](https://discord.gg/plandex-ai) to get a reminder when they're starting.

 <br/>